vantage-sh/handbook.vantage.sh/docs/index.md

-# Vantage Cloud Cost Handbook
+# Cloud Cost Handbook

-The Vantage Cloud Cost Handbook is a free, open-source, community-supported set of guides meant to help explain often-times complex pricing of public cloud infrastructure and service providers in easy-to-understand terms.
+The Cloud Cost Handbook is a free, open-source, community-supported set of guides meant to help explain often-times complex pricing of public cloud infrastructure and service providers in easy-to-understand terms.
 This guide is [hosted on Github](https://github.com/vantage-sh/handbook) and is open to anyone to contribute their knowledge to the community.
 [Vantage](https://www.vantage.sh/) employees will maintain hosting the guide for everyone and ensure that content is relevant and adheres to styleguides.

 ## Structure